 Students will learn through a variety of methods, including class discussions, exam skill practice and application of theory to real life scenarios.
-Practical research is key to learning the scientific aspect of the course, and past students have had the opportunity to present their work to University professionals.
+Practical research is key to learning the scientific aspect of the course, and students have the opportunity to report and present their projects, receiving certificates for their achievement.

 Psychology is a very popular choice for study at university and entry is increasingly competitive.
-At present, it is not essential to have an A Level in order to study Psychology at most universities, although this varies and it is advisable to check with the universities of your choice.
+At present, it is not essential to have an A Level in order to study Psychology at most universities, although this varies, and it is advisable to check with the universities of your choice.
 It is advisable to select a course which gives BPS accreditation.
 This means that graduates can become members of the British Psychological Society.
 Post-graduate study is required in a particular field such as sport, health, education, forensics, in order to gain chartered psychologist status.